AdaCore/spark2014/docs/develguide/translation_why3.rst

 for the first access to a given type translated, then it is reused for the following access types with the same designated type.

-This representative type has three fields.
-One for the value, one for the address (represented as a mathematical integer), and a boolean flag to register whether the access object is null.
+This representative type has two fields.
+One for the value and a boolean flag to register whether the access object is null.
 As an example, consider an access type to natural numbers:

 .. code-block:: ada